Hansen's Northwest Native Plant Database

 There are some other plants that may be mistaken for Cow Parsnip.
 See more info here: ..\..\information\white_flowers\white_comparison.html

-Botanical drawing at right originally appeared in Flora Batava, Volume 7 (1830) by Jan Kops, Heran Christiaan van Hall.
+Botanical drawing above right originally appeared in Flora Batava, Volume 7 (1830) by Jan Kops, Heran Christiaan van Hall.
 Permission has been granted for use by Kurt Stueber under GFDL

 SEE NOTE BELOW--Be very careful when this plant touches your skin.
 I have not had a problem with it but many others have.